ayuzur/cripple/README.md

 run the executable

+you will likely have to zoom out to see

 It can take the width and height of your terminal as the first two command line args